Shaikdilnawaz27/application/README.md

 Features:
-Add new users with fields like name, email, and phone number.
+1.Add new users with fields like name, email, and phone number.

-Update existing user information.
+2.Update existing user information.

-Delete users.
+3.Delete users.

-Store user data in localStorage.
+4.Store user data in localStorage.